 When it comes to business – professionalism and courtesy will never go out of style.
 Outperform your competition, forge fruitful relationships with partners, and establish great customer relations with the help of these 31 email etiquette tips.

-Before you even think of sending a business email, make sure you have a professional email address (ex: email@example.com).
+Before you even think of sending a business email, first use the insights in our guide to build a quality email list, then make sure you have a professional email address (ex: firstname.lastname@example.org).
 Learn how to setup a free business email address in our article.